 Growing ginger from rhizomes is relatively straight forward, but if you want a tender more gentle flavour growing baby ginger from seed is the way to go!

 The process of growing ginger from seed is going to involve seed soaking, selecting, potting in grit mix, using a heated propagator for around 6 weeks.
 Then the refrigeration period for 6-8 weeks.
 Move outdoors, and expect germination within the next 6 weeks.
-You can eat them at the six month stage when they are still young baby ginger, soft and pink in colour.
+You can eat them at the six month stage when they are still young baby ginger, soft and pink in color.

 Phew, let’s break that down a little bit more shall we!
 I am going to lay out each stage and then you can see how tricky this may be based on your skillset.